Get your FIRST handstand push-up in just 3 sessions a week.

 This Train Your Weakness FOCUSED programming will have your handstand push-ups improving in 6 weeks.

 Hello!
 This Handstand Push Up (HSPU) program is 3 times a week, for 6 weeks.
 It is intended for those who can only get 1 HSPU or do not have any at all.
 This program is focusing on increasing shoulder strength, developing confidence, and improving your skills upside down.
 Make sure to focus during each movement so you’re moving with intention and awareness.
 Note: During this program we reference kettlebells and dumbbells.
 It’s fine to interchange these if you only have access to one.
 SAFETY NOTE: Whenever doing HSPU, do NOT look down at the ground.
 Please always look forward and touch the top of your head to the ground.
-If you have any questions about this program or want video review help, email: email@example.com All billing issues to firstname.lastname@example.org Let’s get inverted! - TYW Team
+IMPORTANT: For all movement cues, points of performance and video examples, click on "TIPS" If you have any questions about this program or want video review help, email: email@example.com All billing issues to firstname.lastname@example.org Let’s get inverted! - TYW Team

 Kipping Handstand Push Up Coach's Note: Attempt for a maximum of 120sec to get a kipping handstand pushup against a wall.
 Lower yourself to the ground carefully, use an ab mat or two for your head if that feels safer.
 Film this effort!
 Set up your camera at your front and off to the side, at an angle.
 Don’t get frustrated, remember this is an opportunity to measure where you are now so you can see in six weeks how far you have come!

 2 x 10